 - I. Show politeness and good manners to everyone - II.
-Show politeness and good manners when eating in the dining hall - III.
+Show politeness and good manners when eating lunch, whether in the dining hall, the classroom or on the picnic benches - III.
 Speak politely and respectfully to everyone - IV.
-Follow all instructions - V. Stop when the bell/whistle goes and enter school quietly.
+Follow all instructions - V. Stop playing when asked and enter school quietly.